jesec/ck3-modding-wiki/wiki_pages/3D_models.md

 1. Import your Normal texture into Gimp.
 1. Make sure you have no active selection, then go to the menu and click Colors > Components > Decompose
 1. In the Decompose menu, leave everything as is and click ok.
 Gimp will now split your Image's Color channels, and you can then edit them as you would edit layers.
-1. After this, you go back to Colors>Components>Compose.
+1. After this, you go back to Colors&gt;Components&gt;Compose.
 In the Compose menu, you select RGBA as Color model and can then decide which layer should represent which channel.
 In our example, you would set Red to the Red Layer, Green to the Red layer, Blue to a Mask Value of 0 and Alpha to the Green Layer.
 1. After you click Ok, Gimp will compose the Image for you, and you should be left with a yellowish Normal map.
 Which you can export to [texturename]_normal.dds with BC3/DXT5 Compression and generated mipmaps.